 We have our own practice studio in Varisto, Vantaa, very easy to access with public transport.
-We also arrange some courses outside our dance studio as well as provide other locations in Vantaa for practicing purposes on a weekly basis.

 We have a weekly schedule of classes at different levels during the autumn and spring seasons.
 In addition to that, we have several slots for free practicing in our studio as well as “hosted” practice sessions.
 We also frequently arrange additional group lessons and camps hosted by guest teachers.
 Our dance studio’s weekly timetable can be found online (in Finnish).

 Our teachers, either Vakita’s own or from outside the club, are all well trained, with long experience in dance sports and enthusiasm to help you learn!

 Vakita also arranges dance sports competitions on a regular basis.

 Location and contact details

 – If you have any questions in English, please contact our secretary (email@example.com) or Veikko Lamminsalo (firstname.lastname@example.org / 040 554 1916) or Sanna Kakko (email@example.com / 040 587 5661)

 – Home page: https://www.vakita.fi

 – We are in Facebook: https://www.facebook.com/VantaanKilpatanssijat/ and in Instagram: https://www.instagram.com/danceteamvakita/